Aoi the Gallerist & Leila the Villainess: A Glamorous Contract for a Second Life

 The rooftop is an open place with a good view, but at the same time, it is also a closed place in the sense of a dead end.
 From the perspective of a space that is external but secret, in other words, both public and private, Endo will explore the boundaries between intimacy and obscenity.
 Endo will collaborate again with Ami Chong, who appeared as a Korean-speaking comic actor in “Resembling Snake 4: Tamago-Maru" (2020).
 Aerial shooting using a drone would frame the rooftop itself and cut it out of the landscape, extending the exhibition space from the gallery building to the city.
 [From TAV GALLERY web]

-Actuality on the Rooftop #4, video(00:02:16), 2023
+Still from Actuality on the Rooftop #4, video(00:02:16), 2023

-Actuality on the Rooftop #3, video(00:07:22), 2023
+Stills from Actuality on the Rooftop #3, video(00:07:22), 2023

-Actuality on the Rooftop #1, video(00:10:26), 2023
+Stills from Actuality on the Rooftop #1, video(00:10:26), 2023

 Installation view: Actuality on the Rooftop, TAV Gallery, Tokyo 2023, photo: Ujin Matsuo